valentinajaramillor/bigdataprogram/README.md

 +--------------------------------------------------+-----------------------------------+------------------+----------------------------+--------------------+
 ```

 The report displays the complaint types with the highest amounts of service requests (SR) by agency, with the count of SR by agency, by complaint and agency, and the percentage of the service requests of that specific complaint from the agency total amount.
+From the New York City Police Department, the most recurrent complaint type is from the noise.
+From the Department of Housing Preservation and Development the most recurrent complaints are the ones that correspond to issues related to the heating, and from the Department of Transportation, the biggest issue is the condition of different parts of the streets.
 This information can be used to identify the issues that need to be improved in each agency, and what strategies can be adopted to prevent certain complaints.

 **Code**